 I got woefully lost tracing my family’s Jewish roots and fell into a familiar trap.
-Like many family history researchers on the Internet, I wanted to believe that I was related to the great Moses Levy, a New York merchant who commissioned portraits for most family members.
-My fifth grandmother was a Levy, Eva Levy. […]
+Like many family history researchers trolling the Internet, I wanted to believe I was related to the great Moses Levy, a New York merchant who commissioned museum-quality portraits for most of his family members.
+My fifth grandmother was a Levy, […]

 Academic Rips Apart Mardi Gras Queen Alma Kruttschnitt’s Dress